 Specific diagnosis of atopic dermatitis is based upon the results of intradermal testing and/or in-vitro (blood) testing.
 Many medications can interfere with our ability to properly skin test your pet.
-Length of time that a medication’s effect remain in an animal’s body is highly variable; however, basic guidelines include withdrawal of oral prednisolone for at least 2 weeks, with longer intervals recommended if your pet has been on prednisolone for a prolonged period or if a more potent glucocorticoid medication was administered.
+The length of time that a medication’s effect remains in an animal’s body is highly variable; however, basic guidelines include withdrawal of oral prednisolone for at least 2 weeks, with longer intervals recommended if your pet has been on prednisolone for a prolonged period or if a more potent glucocorticoid medication was administered.

-Bathing therapy: Bathing can remove antigen from your pet’s coat, and so can be an important ancillary treatment in treating bacterial and yeast infection of the skin.
-However, it is important to avoid overdrying the pets skin in the process, and an emollient skin cleanser (such as Allergroom or Etiderm) and application of a humectant spray (Humilac) or perhaps even a cortisone containing shampoo (Cortisoothe) or leave-on conditioner (Resicort) are helpful, especially in the winter months.
+Bathing therapy: Bathing can remove antigens from your pet’s coat, and so can be an important ancillary treatment in treating bacterial and yeast infections of the skin.
+However, it is important to avoid overdrying the pet’s skin in the process, and an emollient skin cleanser (such as Allergroom or Etiderm) and application of a humectant spray (Humilac) or perhaps even a cortisone-containing shampoo (Cortisoothe) or leave-on conditioner (Resicort) are helpful, especially in the winter months.

 Antihistamines: This medication works in some atopic patients, though it may take some trial and error usage to determine the best one for your pet.
 The only side effect is usually drowsiness (especially with diphenhydramine, hydroxyzine, chlorpheniramine and some of the other “older” antihistamines).
 Some of these are prescription medications, and others are available over the counter.

 Fatty acid supplements: Certain types of oils can reduce allergic symptoms in some patients, and they are believed to be synergistic with antihistamines.
 We can give fish oil capsules in conjunction with a low-fat diet, or prescribe special prescription diets with the fish oil content raised.
 There are no side effects, though very high doses may impart a fishy odor to the pets breath.